cs3110/textbook/interp/typecheck.md

 practice, it's rare that a language truly uses the empty context to determine whether a program is well typed.
-In OCaml, for example, there are many built-in identifiers that are always in scope, such as everything in the `Pervasives` module.
+In OCaml, for example, there are many built-in identifiers that are always in scope, such as everything in the `Stdlib` module.